vincent-herlemont/short/readme.md

 This directory must be outside of your project.
 The path of the private directory will be not store in **project configuration ✅** !
-So if you had configured git or another code versioning solution that will be never commit with your code.
+So if you had configured git or another code versioning solution that will be never commit with your code and any clues of your private directory will be appear to the short configuration `short.yaml`.

 ```
 .